3

 Institutional policy

 Teamwork based on an inclusive process of collecting and exchanging knowledge and spreading awareness about the Climate Emergency, will help to develop broad support for introducing changes to the institution.
 It is worth remembering at least two directions of action: inside and outside.
 The internal dimension should be defined by adopting an eco-strategy.
 Support for change will not be purely theoretical, but will take the form of a specific implementation plan.
 The external dimension is the space for cooperation and advocacy.
-In many places of the Guide, we emphasise the need for cooperation and encourage you to create coalitions.
+In many places of this Guide, we emphasise the need for cooperation and encourage you to create coalitions.
 Two-way optics is especially important because we know that it is necessary to start changes ourselves and create networks in parallel to influence systemic changes.
 These are the basic two directions, and without supporting them, little can be done.